AmanAryan007/voice_based_ques_answering/README.md

 ## Setup

-1. Install the required Python packages by running: pip install streamlit speech_recognition pyttsx3 google
+1. Install the required Python packages by running: pip install streamlit speech_recognition pyttsx3

 2. Get the necessary API key for the palm library from Google.
 Replace 'YOUR_API_KEY_HERE' with your actual API key in the code.